castle-engine/castle-engine/packages/README.txt

   No. Packages here are provided to easily compile and use the engine with Lazarus.
-But actually units in castle_game_engine don't use any Lazarus units (LCL) (besides Lazarus-specific components in ../src/components/ subdirectory, corresponding to kambi_components package).
+But actually units in castle_game_engine don't use any Lazarus units (LCL) (besides Lazarus-specific components in ../src/components/ subdirectory, corresponding to castle_components package).

   So all you actually need is bare FPC installation.
   Use castle_game_engine/Makefile to compile all units and use compile.sh